canmom/canmom.github.io/fiction/undefinedbehaviour.md

 I felt...
 I felt like a monster, to be honest.
 I hadn't shaved.
 Wearing what they used to call a boymoder hoodie.
 I was a fair bit heavier than I had been, and well, normally I try to be proud of that, I'm always telling other trans girls to eat more, but in that moment all the politics went out of my head.

-I felt those fifteen years coming down on top of me.
+I felt the last decade coming down on top of me.
 Everything I'd done and, more importantly, hadn't done.

 I am pretty sure I made some sort of weird squeak and gestured for her to come inside.
 At least my flat was actually accessible!
 More accessible than ever with all the furniture gone.